modernweb-dev/rocket/docs/guides/go-live/overview.md

 ---
 ```

-## Add a sitemap
+## Add a Sitemap

 A sitemap can be used to inform search engines or services about the pages your site has.

-You can create one by adding this file
+You can create one by adding this file:

 👉 `docs/sitemap.njk`